castanan/w2v/README.md

 a.
 All these scripts run in local mode and need to be change to cluster mode for running them with large data sets of tweets

 b.
-If your w2v matrix is too large, you may want to save it in hdfs
+If your w2v matrix is too large, you may want to save it in hdfs, as well as all the large files (list of words, list of cluster labels,...)

 c.
 A different list of keywords in filter.txt file may be useful for different applications